One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 The narrative writing style is the traditional writing technique for fiction authors.

-The main element is the plot.
-The author narrates from the beginning through the middle and concludes at the end.
+The main element is the plot, which the author narrates from the beginning through the middle and concludes at the end.

 It is the voice of the author, but they can complement it with a lot of descriptive writing style.